netlabs-foundation/luthier/doc/sphinx/intro.rst

 Right now, Luthier has only a two logical endpoints, Metronome and Polling endpoint.

-A Metronome endpoints takes its concept from its musician tool, because it emits a pulse at a constant rate.
+A Metronome endpoints takes its concept from the musician tool, because it emits a pulse at a constant rate.
 With this endpoint, you choose what the pulse is.
 For example:

 .. code-block:: scala